Crushed Sand vs River Sand ? The Better Choice, read to learn more

 Before we begin, you must understand why we need to add sand in making Concrete cement mortar and how it affects the different stages of the building process.

-How do we decide when our contractor springs us the question, to choose between river sand or crushed sand?
+When our contractor springs us the question, how do we decide to choose between river sand or crushed sand for construction?
+The answer lies in considering three factors: availability, cost, and performance.

-- Availability: In many parts of our country, it is illegal to procure river sand for construction.
-The govt. has laid strict rules against them, and you can be fined for choosing river sand.
+Availability - In many parts of our country, it is illegal to procure river sand for construction.
+The government has laid strict rules against them, and you can be fined for choosing river sand.
 In contrast, crushed sand is readily available without putting you at risk with the lawmakers.

-- Cost: Simple rule of demand and supply makes river sand more expensive than crushed sand.
+- Cost - The simple rule of demand and supply makes river sand more expensive than crushed sand.
 Many still prefer making their homes with river sand where procurement is not the issue.
 However, river sand being organic is not an ideal construction material of choice.

 Availability, Cost and Performance are crucial aspects in determining the effectiveness of building material.